TheGamingGod85/Diabetic-Retinopathy-AI-Detection/README.md

+# Diabetic Retinopathy Detection

-# What is Diabetic Retinopathy?
+### What is Diabetic Retinopathy?

-Diabetic Retinopathy (DR) is a common complication of diabetes mellitus, which causes lesions on the retina that effect vision.
-If it is not detected early, it can lead to blindness.
-Unfortunately, DR is not a reversible process, and treatment only sustains vision.
-Early detection and treatment of DR can significantly reduce the risk of vision loss.
+Diabetic Retinopathy (DR) is a common complication of diabetes mellitus that leads to retinal lesions, impairing vision.
+If not detected early, it can ultimately result in blindness.
+Unfortunately, DR is an irreversible condition; available treatments can only prevent further vision loss.
+However, early diagnosis and treatment are crucial in reducing the risk of vision impairment.

-The manual diagnosis process of DR retina fundus images by ophthalmologists is time, effort and cost-consuming and prone to misdiagnosis unlike computer-aided diagnosis systems.
+The manual diagnosis of DR through retina fundus images by ophthalmologists is often time-consuming, costly, and prone to misdiagnosis.
+In contrast, computer-aided diagnosis systems can offer faster and more reliable results.

-# Our Project
+### Our Project

-In this project, we will be building a Transfer learning model that can detect and classify types of Diabetic Retinopathy.
-A web application is integrated with the model, from where the user can upload a Diabetic Retinopathy (DR) image like Mild DR, Severe DR, etc., and see the analyzed results on UserInterface.
+In this project, we will be developing a **Transfer Learning model** capable of detecting and classifying various types of Diabetic Retinopathy.
+The model will be integrated into a web application where users can upload Diabetic Retinopathy (DR) images, such as Mild DR, Severe DR, etc., and receive the analyzed results via an intuitive User Interface.

 ![DR image](/Flask/static/img/third.png)